Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/ServiceManagerDataWarehouse/vlatest/Disable-SCDWJobSchedule.md

 ms.service: system-center
 ---

-# Enable-SCDWJobSchedule
+# Disable-SCDWJobSchedule

 ## SYNOPSIS
-Enables a job schedule so that a job runs according to its schedule.
+Disables a Data Warehouse job schedule.

 ## SYNTAX

 ```
-Enable-SCDWJobSchedule [-JobName] <String> [-ComputerName <String>] [-WhatIf] [-Confirm] [<CommonParameters>]
+Disable-SCDWJobSchedule [-JobName] <String> [-ComputerName <String>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Enable-SCDWJobSchedule** cmdlet enables a job schedule so that a job runs according to its specified schedule.
+The **Disable-SCDWJobSchedule** cmdlet disables a data warehouse job schedule, which causes the job schedule to stop initiating jobs.
-If the job schedule was previously disabled, enabling the job schedule retains the job's schedule settings.
+Disabling the job schedule retains the job schedule settings.
-To disable the job schedule, use the **Disable-SCDWJobSchedule** cmdlet; to modify the job's schedule, use the **Set-SCDWJobSchedule** cmdlet.
+To modify the job schedule settings, use the **Set-SCDWJobSchedule** cmdlet.

 ## EXAMPLES

-### Example 1: Enable a job schedule
+### Example 1: Disable a job schedule
 ```
-PS C:\>Enable-SCDWJobSchedule â€"ComputerName "serverDW72" â€"JobName "Transform.Common"
+PS C:\>Disable-SCDWJobSchedule â€"ComputerName "serverDW72" â€"JobName "Transform.Common"
 ```

-This command enables the job schedule for the `Transform.Common` job.
+This command disables the job schedule for the `Transform.Common` job.

-### Example 2: Display jobs and their job schedule status
+### Example 2: List enabled/disabled status of job schedules
 ```
 PS C:\>Get-SCDWJobSchedule -ComputerName "serverDW72" | Format-Table -Property Name, ScheduleEnabled
 -AutoSize
 ```

-The following command shows the all the jobs and whether their schedule is enabled or disabled.
+This command shows the all the jobs and whether their schedule is enabled or disabled.

 ## PARAMETERS